01 of 03

 What are the ingredients for a birthday celebration?
 Certainly a cake, perhaps a party, probably some presents.
 But how about some Centennial furniture?

-That's one of the ways the United States commemorated the 100-year anniversary of its birth in 1876 - with Centennial Furniture.
+That's one of the ways the United States commemorated the 100th anniversary of its birth in 1876 - with Centennial Furniture.
 A century after 1776, a burst of patriotic motifs - eagles, American flags, images of Columbia, George Washington - were slapped onto prevailing furniture styles, whether those styles hearkened back to the early days of the republic or not.

 An eagle's wingspan becomes the arm of Renaissance Revival récamier.
 A crest featuring the head of George Washington, crowned with American flags and flanked by the dates "1776" and "1876" (lest anyone miss the point) tops an elaborate side table like the one shown above.